corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 ## Queryable state tables

-Queryable state tables can be exported to CSV format by listing the tables by listing the tables in the configuration file under the property `queryableTables`.
+Queryable state tables can be exported to CSV format by listing the tables in the configuration file under the property `queryableTables`.

 ```text